daKmoR/testing-workflow-for-web-components/README.md

 ``
 ```

-So what we wrote before by hand can now be auto-generated on init or forcefully via `npm run test:update-snapshots`.
+What we wrote before by hand can now be auto-generated on init or forcefully via `npm run test:update-snapshots`.

 If the file `__snapshots__/a11y input.md` already exists it will compare it with the output and you will get errors if your html output changed.